Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_3_7_11.md

 </td>
 <td>

-1. The Software User initiates the emissions calculation process through the software.
+1. The Software User initiates the emission calculation process through the software.
 2. The user specifies the minimum set required data.
 This is required per transport mode and includes:
    - The type of transport (Transport mode)
    - The fuel in `kg` used during transport